 Teletypewriter (TTY) Machine.
 The library has a TTY machine available for the public.
 You can reach the library by calling the TTY phone number at (617) 489-5725.
 The TTY machine is used to transmit typed messages over the phone lines to another TTY machine, or to receive a typed message from someone using a TTY machine.
 The machine is located behind the Reference Desk.

 Low Vision Reader-For those having trouble reading text or even seeing a picture as clearly as they would like the library has a Merlin elite HD/OCR low vision reader.
 The device will magnify whatever you place underneath its lens onto its large HD closed circuit screen, it even displays digital screens clearly.
-Please contact the reference at 617-993-2870 or [email protected] if you have any questions.
+Please contact the reference department at 617-993-2870 or [email protected] if you have any questions.

 Large Print Books – We have a large collection of large print books for adults in the West Wing and for Children in the Children’s room.
 These books are suitable for those who have trouble reading standard sized type.